Notable People

 During Stewart's years at The Daily Show, the program stopped being just a parody of cable-news presentation and became a way of teaching viewers how to hear political speech.
 He was very good at a specific move: replay the clip, strip away the pomp, hold two contradictory claims next to each other, and let the fraud sit in the open a moment longer than television usually permits.

 That technique changed the audience for political comedy.
 Under Stewart, the show became a place where absurdity and accountability were tied together.
-Viewers were not only laughing at politicians and pundits.
-They were learning how spin worked.
+Viewers laughed at politicians and pundits while learning how spin worked.

 The Daily Show became a civic institution almost by accident